ElectricRCAircraftGuy/glances_wiki/Install-and-test-Glances-DEVELOP-version.md

-If you want to install and test the [DEVELOP](https://github.com/nicolargo/glances/tree/develop) version without deleting/uninstall your stable version, you have two options:
+If you want to install and test the [DEVELOP](https://github.com/nicolargo/glances/tree/develop) branch without deleting/uninstall your stable version, you have two options:

 1. [https://github.com/nicolargo/glances/wiki/Install-and-test-Glances-DEVELOP-version#use-a-python-virtual-environment](Use a Python virtual environment)
 2. [Use a Docker container](https://github.com/nicolargo/glances/wiki/Install-and-test-Glances-DEVELOP-version#use-a-docker-container)